Alternative arrangements to Tribunal appointments

 QCAT cannot give advice about completing an enduring power of attorney but can make a declaration about whether an adult has capacity to make an enduring power of attorney.

-QCAT may also make a declaration about the validity of an appointment or the administrator's actions.
+QCAT may also make a declaration about the validity of an enduring power of attorney, make an order removing attorney, changing the terms of the document or revoking the document

 Access the application process.